tawasta/event/website_my_events/README.rst

 =================
 Website My Events
 =================
-* Add the events button to the my account view, which allows the user to view their own registrations in portal
+This module adds an **Events** entry to the customer portal.

+Portal users can view their own event registrations from **My Account**.
+The registration list supports the standard Odoo portal controls:

+* pagination
+* sorting
+* grouping
+* search
+* date filtering
-* Also allows you to cancel your registration from portal
+* registration cancellation from the portal

+The portal view only shows registrations linked to the current user's partner and excludes draft registrations.

 Configuration
 =============
-\-
+No configuration is needed.

 Usage
 =====
-\-
+To use this module:

+#.
+Install the module.
+#.
+Go to the website portal as a portal user.
+#.
+Open **My Account**.
+#.
+Click **Events**.
+#.
+View, search, sort, group, or filter your event registrations.
+#.
+Cancel a registration from the portal when the event allows cancellation.

 Known issues / Roadmap
 ======================